 - a.
-There will be annual call for Council's Grants Program, with the grants to be awarded at the beginning of each financial year.
-The successful projects must be completed in accordance with the project timeframe. - b.
-Approval must be sought for any variation to the purpose of the project or its timeframe.

-- c.
-A selection committee comprised of relevant Council staff will assess the grant applications against the defined criteria listed in the Grant Guidelines and a report will be presented to the appropriate Committee of Council for consideration and adoption by Council. - d.
-All grant applicants will be notified of the outcome of their submission, with an explanation provided for unsuccessful grants. - e.
-Successful grant recipients will be invited to a Grant Awards presentation that will be held either face-to-face or online. - f.
-Successful grant recipients are to notify Council of any associated events, so that the Mayor or his / her representative and Councillors can attend, as well as provide appropriate photographs and testimony to be used for promotional purposes. - g.
-All promotional material must acknowledge the funding provided by Woollahra Council. - h.
-If an event, program or activity is delivered through the Grant Program then appropriate signage which recognises the contribution of Woollahra must be present at the event or activity for participants to see. - i.
-Successful grant recipients will be allocated a staff member to guide the process, including the provision of Council logo and grant acquittal forms. - j.
-Acquittals for the project must be submitted no later than 90 days following the delivery of the program and before the end of the financial year in which the grant was awarded. - k.
-Any unspent funds must be returned to Council. - The grant by Council is GST Exempt.
+There will be an annual call for Council's Grants Program, with the grants to be awarded at the beginning of each financial year.
+The successful proposal must be completed in accordance with the timeframe. - b.
+A selection committee comprised of relevant Council staff will assess the grant applications against the defined criteria listed in the Grant Guidelines and a report will be presented to the appropriate Committee of Council for consideration and adoption by Council. - c.
+All grant applicants will be notified of the outcome of their submission, with an explanation provided for unsuccessful grants. - d.
+Successful grant recipients will be invited to a Grant Awards presentation that will be held either face-to-face or online. - e.
+Successful grant recipients are to notify Council of any associated events, so that the Mayor or his / her representative and Councillors can attend, as well as provide appropriate photographs and testimony to be used for promotional purposes. - f.
+All promotional material must acknowledge the funding provided by Woollahra Council. - g.
+If an event, program or activity is delivered through the Grant Program then appropriate signage which recognises the contribution of Woollahra must be present at the event or activity for participants to see. - h.
+Successful grant recipients will be allocated a staff member to guide the process, including the provision of Council logo and grant acquittal forms. - i.
+Approval must be sought for any variation to the purpose of the proposal or its timeframe. - j.
+Acquittals must be submitted no later than 60 days following the delivery of a proposal or before the end of the financial year in which the grant was awarded, whichever occurs first. - k.
+Any unspent funds must be returned to Council within 30 days of submitting the acquittal. - I. The grant by Council is GST Exempt.
 The grant is an appropriation by Council; there is no taxable supply to Council and no GST is payable on the grant by Council.